andya17/andya17.github.io/_pages/about.md

 I am a student in the Geographic Information Science and Technology (GIST) program at the University of Massachusetts Amherst.
 This is a one-year M.S. program from which I expect to graduate after a capstone internship in Summer 2025.
 I am studying topics such as:
 * desktop- and web-based GIS
-* remote sensing and image correction/interpretation
+* GIS programming
 * spatial analysis with vector and raster data
 * cartography and data presentation
+* remote sensing and image correction/interpretation
 * spatial databases and queries
 * extract-transform-load workflows